Welcome To The Neighbourhood

 Lynx Ridge is a small residential neighbourhood in the north-west quadrant of Calgary, Alberta.
 It is located at the extreme western edge of the city, bordered on the east by Twelve Mile Coulee Road and to the south by the Bow River.
 Its northern and western boundaries are the city limits and rural residential development within the area of Bearspaw.
 The community covers 88 hectares and the Lynx Ridge Golf Club winds its way through the neighbourhood.
 The community was established in the Municipal District of Rocky View in the late-1990s/early-2000s, and was annexed into the City of Calgary on January 1, 2005. (source: Wikipedia)

-These minutes are subject to revision/approval at the 2017 AGM.
+The 2017 AGM Meeting minutes are subject to revision/approval at the 2018 AGM.

 New Management Company Contact Information